Jennifer Brady: 2017: Breakthrough at the majors

-Brady reached the singles main-draw of a Grand Slam tournament for the first time at the Australian Open, after winning all three of her qualifying matches.
+Brady reached the singles main draw of a Grand Slam tournament for the first time at the Australian Open, after winning all three of her qualifying matches.
 In the main draw, she defeated Maryna Zanevska, Heather Watson and 14th seed Elena Vesnina.
 Her run came to an end in the fourth round with a straight set loss to Mirjana Lučić-Baroni.

-Due to her success at the Australian Open, Brady obtained a direct spot in the main-draw of the remaining three Grand Slam tournaments without playing qualifying.
+Due to her success at the Australian Open, Brady obtained a direct spot in the main-draw of the remaining three majors without playing qualifying.
 At the French Open, she lost her opening-round match to 13th seed Kristina Mladenovic.
 At Wimbledon, she defeated Danka Kovinić then lost in the second round to eighth seed Dominika Cibulková.
 At the US Open, she defeated Andrea Petkovic, 23rd seed Barbora Strýcová and Monica Niculescu to reach the fourth round, where she lost to top seed Karolína Plíšková.